BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 - Although not all states restrict the use of cell phones while operating a motor vehicle, there is overwhelming evidence of the danger of using a phone while operating a motor vehicle.
 As a result, for the safety of our employees and others, Bethel prohibits its employees from using either a Bethel provided cell phone for any purpose or a Bethel reimbursed cell phone for any business purpose while operating a motor vehicle.
 This prohibition includes the use of hands-free devices.
 If cell phone communication is required while in a motor vehicle, an employee is required to either stop in a safe location or have another person drive.

-- Bethel does not monitor whether cell phone use is for business or pleasure; however, personal use of a Bethel provided cell phone during Peak Hours2 should not result in usage beyond 300 total minutes per month.
-If an employee’s personal use during Peak Hours does result in regular monthly usage greater than 300 minutes, please talk with the Office of Telecommunications to arrange a suitable plan and payment procedure.
-In general, calls between Verizon-to-Verizon phones and calls during Non-Peak Hours3 are exempt from the 300 minute monthly limits.
+- Bethel does not monitor whether cell phone use is for business or pleasure; however, personal use of a Bethel provided cell phone during Peak Hours2 should not result in usage beyond 400 total minutes per month.
+If an employee’s personal use during Peak Hours does result in regular monthly usage greater than 400 minutes, please talk with the ITS Help Desk to arrange a suitable plan and payment procedure.
+In general, calls between Verizon-to-Verizon phones and calls during Non-Peak Hours3 are exempt from the 400 minute monthly limits.

 - Calls to 411 should be kept to a minimum.
 The cost of this service is approximately $1.99 per call.
-Any charges for personal 411 calls should be reimbursed by contacting the Office of Telecommunications and providing a personal check made out to Bethel.
+Any charges for personal 411 calls should be reimbursed by contacting the ITS Help Desk for costs and a personal check made out to the billed department.

-- Picture messaging is not included in either cell or data plans.
-Accordingly, picture messaging should be used only when required for business.
-Fees for non-business related pictures should be reimbursed by contacting the Office of Telecommunications and providing a personal check made out to Bethel.
+- Text and picture messaging is only included in cell phone plans with data.
+Accordingly, text and picture messaging on standard cell phones should be used only when required for business.
+Fees for non-business related text or picture messaging should be reimbursed by contacting the ITS Help Desk for costs and a personal check made out to the billed department.

 1 Bethel may choose to pay an applicable fine if wireless synching is